synthesis-labs/polaris/README.md

 # Overview

-Polaris is an open-source, opiniated & validated architecture for hyper-scale enterprise clusters that allows for easy setup of a cluster with all the essentials ready for application development and deployment.
+Polaris is an open-source, opinionated & validated architecture for hyper-scale enterprise clusters that allows for easy setup of a cluster with all the essentials ready for application development and deployment.
 The authors of Polaris believe that event-driven microservice architectures will eat the current legacy RESTful request/response world, and therefore a slant towards hyper-scale, streaming technology is evident in the Polaris design.

 Polaris has the following features: